Volcanion-08/cs228_assignments/assignment_1/Question2/report.md

-we are going to have an insane number of propositional variables aaaaaaaaaaaaaaaaa since we are allowed t moves, counting the first to the last position we have t+1 board positions in total at each position there are $N\times M$ grid positions. at each grid position, it can be 1. empty, 2. wall, 3. player, 4, box, 5. goal. some are mutually exclusive while some are not, but thats still 5 so our total number of propositional variables are $(t+1)\times N\times M\times 5$ we apply constraints on the next time instant propositional values based on the prev time instant values, trying to encode consecutive board positions. we check if there exist a sequence of moves such that all the boxes do end up at the goals
+we are going to have an insane number of propositional variables aaaaaaaaaaaaaaaaa since we are allowed t moves, counting the first to the last position we have t+1 board positions in total at each position there are $N\times M$ grid positions. at each grid position, it can be 1. empty, 2. wall, 3. player, 4, box, 5. goal. since some are not mutually exclusive, we will have to maintain 5 separate variables to check for its properties. so our total number of propositional variables are $(t+1)\times N\times M\times 5$ we apply constraints on the next time instant propositional values based on the prev time instant values, trying to encode consecutive board positions. we check if there exist a sequence of moves such that all the boxes do end up at the goals